Bull boat

-A bull boat is a useful small boat, usually made by Indians and frontiersmen, made by covering a skeletal wooden frame with a buffalo hide.
+A bull boat is a useful small boat, usually made by the Nueta and frontiersmen, made by covering a skeletal wooden frame with a buffalo hide.
 It was used for traveling and fishing.

 History

-When the traders of Hudson's Bay Company first visited the Mandan Indians in 1790 they found that tribe possessed tublike boats with framework of willow poles, covered with raw buffalo hides.
+When the traders of Hudson's Bay Company first visited the Nueta in 1790 they found that tribe possessed tublike boats with a framework of willow poles, covered with raw buffalo hides.
 Later, frontiersmen who ascended the Missouri River noted this light, convenient craft.
-From 1810 to 1830, American fur traders on the tributaries of the Missouri regularly built boats eighteen to thirty feet long, using the methods of construction employed by the Indians in making their circular boats.
+From 1810 to 1830, American fur traders on the tributaries of the Missouri regularly built boats eighteen to thirty feet long, using the methods of construction employed by the Native Americans in making their circular boats.
 These elongated bull boats were capable of transporting two tons of fur down the shallow waters of the Platte River.
 These larger boats required joining the buffalo hides with waterproof seams, a technique not used by the American Indians.